kuligram/PocketCube/README.md

-Finds the shortest (optimal) solution to the 2x2x2 equivalent of Rubik’s cube (Nickols cube) using iterative deepening A* graph search with branch pruning.
-Solves most cubes in a few seconds on a macbook pro. https://en.wikipedia.org/wiki/Pocket_Cube
+Finds the shortest (optimal) solution to the 2x2x2 equivalent of Rubik’s cube (Nickols cube, Pocket cube) using iterative deepening A* graph search with branch pruning.
+Solves the most complex states (depth 11) in a few seconds on macbook pro. https://en.wikipedia.org/wiki/Pocket_Cube

 Some code snippets were borrowed from this repo: